My Parents

 “They were lithe, they sprang out behind hedges, like dogs to bark at my world.”

-This imagery creates a sense of the children as wild, unpredictable creatures.
-The simile “like dogs” emphasizes their instinctual behavior and their perceived hostility.
-The phrase “bark at my world” suggests a challenge to the speaker’s sheltered existence.
+This imagery vividly portrays the children as wild, agile, and unpredictable.
+The simile “like dogs” emphasizes their instinctual, untamed nature and their perceived hostility.
+The phrase “bark at my world” suggests a direct challenge to the speaker’s sheltered existence, an intrusion into his carefully constructed reality.

 “I longed to forgive them, but they never smiled.”

-The final lines of the poem are particularly poignant.
-The speaker’s desire for forgiveness highlights his own longing for connection and acceptance.
-The fact that “they never smiled” underscores the unbridgeable gap between them—a gap created by social class, parental protection, and perhaps a mutual lack of understanding.
+The poem’s concluding lines are particularly poignant.
+The speaker’s desire “to forgive them” highlights his own yearning for connection, understanding, and perhaps an end to the perceived animosity.
+The heartbreaking observation that “they never smiled” underscores the unbridgeable gap between them, a chasm created by social class, parental protection, and a mutual lack of genuine interaction.
+This final image leaves the reader with a sense of unresolved tension and enduring isolation.

-- Hyperbole: Exaggeration, such as “I feared them more than tigers,” emphasizes the speaker’s emotional state.
+- Hyperbole: Exaggeration for emphasis, as seen in “I feared them more than tigers,” highlights the speaker’s intense emotional state.